Please review the information below prior to beginning your application.

 WE WILL CONTINUE TO ALLOW APPLICATIONS TO BE SUBMITTED UNTIL OUR PROGRAM IS FULL.

 Supporting documentation, including references and transcripts, are due as soon as possible.
 The documents are required no later than July 31, 2014.

 We begin evaluating applications as they are completed (after the deadline), so you should make sure that your application is complete as soon as possible.

 The courses offered as part of the graduate RPRD will normally assume knowledge from MA/MFE coursework.
 The minimum standard of admission will be a B+ (77%-79% or 3.3 GPA) in a MA in Economics, MFE or equivalent qualification.
+Students are expected to have completed graduate level courses in microeconomics, macroeconomics, econometrics and basic finance, as well as to have basic knowledge of derivatives pricing through course work or an appropriate reading program.
 Relevant work experience will be taken into consideration, but is not a substitute for these qualifications.

 Note: All supporting documentation, including transcripts and required test scores, are to be sent to the School of Graduate Studies at the address below:

 Along with your application, you will be required to submit two official transcripts from each of the post-secondary institutions you have attended.
 All transcripts must be sent directly from the issuing university to the School of Graduate Studies at the address above.
 If your transcript is written in a language besides English or French, it must be accompanied by a translation completed by the issuing university.
 Unofficial transcripts will not be accepted.
 Photocopies of transcripts will not be accepted unless they are properly notarized.
 If your transcript does not indicate the degree you were granted and the date you received it, you will need to submit an official letter from the issuing university providing this information.